nnao45/pexpo/README.md

 - Very light, and quick application(for Sending ICMP to the too many hosts):metal:
 - ONLY one app run on multi platforms(Windows7, Windows10, Mac, Linux...)!!:kissing_heart:
 - You can send ICMP ipv4, and ipv6!!:open_mouth:
+- pexpo has few options.
+You can hange ping interval, timeout, selecting ping-list, & help Cisco using:octocat:
 - Display Counting Ping loss per host:point_up_2:
 - Display Current Dead host(if host is revive, and dead mark is vanish):boom:
 ### more...